Accidents and Emergencies

 - Wound care, dressings and removal of stitches

 In New Zealand pregnancy care is mainly done by midwives and specialist obstetricians.
 We are funded to see you free of charge in the first part of your pregnancy.
 We can arrange testing, discuss options for care and we are very experienced in early pregnancy complications.

-Wanaka has excellent midwifery services.
-Midwives will deliver babies at home, at Charlotte Jean birthing unit in Alexandra and in Dunedin.
-They are highly skilled in all the demands of rural midwifery practice and are funded to care for you until 6 weeks after the birth.
+There are some midwifery services available in Wanaka.
+Midwives will deliver babies at home, at Charlotte Jean birthing unit in Alexandra or in Dunedin.
+Local midwives are highly skilled in all the demands of rural midwifery practice and are funded to care for you until 6 weeks after the birth.